 July and August are the two warmest months and generally the best weather.
 The puffins and whales hit their maximum number around this time too.
 The only drawback for July and August is that this can be the busiest time of the year in Iceland, and the accommodation prices reflect this.
 However, with the entire ring road to discover you’ll forget all about other tourists once you’ve left the city and travelled in the remote parts of the north and east.

 September is a wonderful time to travel.
 Aside from being a little quieter than summer, the reason many of our guests take the risk with the weather at this time of year is the fact that the Northern Lights are visible on a clear night.
 Warm weather during the day and Northern Lights at night, sounds good to me.
+If you are looking to spend your entire night among the stars then perhaps check out our friends at Cosy Campers who recently released a comprehensive guide on Northern Lights hunting.
+A cosy campervan and a Hidden Iceland itinerary is a great combination for any self drive itinerary.

 How long will it take to go around the ring road?